shababo/ether/README.md

 # Ether

-Ether is a Python library that helps scientists and engineers integrate existing code into distributed systems with minimal changes.
-It's designed to transform standalone classes into components of a larger system without requiring significant refactoring.
+Ether dynamically facilitates local and remote function calling between Python instances and processes while remaining nearly invisible.
+The primary focus is to help scientists and engineers integrate existing code into flexible data acquisition and analysis systems with minimal overhead.

 ## Motivation